Ed. Note: This article was revised 25-Jul-17 to include information on safe standstill.

 Safe Stop 2 (SS2)

 In some cases, the risk assessment may show that removing power completely from a mechanism will increase the risk.
 An example might be a vertical axis where the motor drive is used to maintain the position of the tooling.
 Removing power from the drive with the tool raised would result in the tooling crashing to the bottom of the axis in an uncontrolled way.
-Definitely NOT the desired way to achieve any kind of stop!
+Not the desired way to achieve any type of stop!

-There are a number of ways to prevent this kind of occurrence, but I’m going to limit the discussion here to the Safe Stop 2 function.
+There are various to prevent this kind of occurrence, but I’m going to limit the discussion here to the Safe Stop 2 function.

 Let’s start with the definition [4, 3.11]: